 For Northern Ireland: Landmark

+For residential buildings, the testing, calculations and disclose is made for a representative set of dwelling/apartment types

 In October 2023, the Climate Bond Initiative (CBI) introduced a certification program for commercial buildings, fully aligned with the EU taxonomy.
 Residential standards are set to be released in December 2023

 Certifications such as LEED ZERO, BREEAM, DGNB, and HQE are widely recognized standards that endorse sustainable and circular construction practices.
 However, these standards alone do not ensure compliance with EU Taxonomy requirements